 Preheat oven to 375° F. In large bowl, cream together shortening and sugars with electric mixer.
 Add eggs, one at a time, mixing well in between eggs.
 Mix in vanilla and water.
 In separate bowl, whisk together flour, cocoa powder, baking soda, and salt.
 Stir flour mixture into creamed mixture until just blended; fold in mint chips.
 Drop dough by rounded teaspoons 2 inches apart onto ungreased baking sheets.
 Bake 7–9 minutes.
 Cool 2 minutes on baking sheets and then transfer cookies to wire racks to cool completely.
 Makes about 2 dozen cookies.

-Overflowing with creative ideas for the holidays, 12 Days of Christmas with Six Sisters' Stuff includes dozens of recipes, projects, and ideas for bringing the excitement of the season into your home.
-With full-color photographs and easy-to-follow instructions, you'll find:
+Overflowing with creative ideas for the holidays, 12 Days of Christmas with Six Sisters' Stuff includes dozens of recipes, craft projects, and traditions for bringing the excitement of the season into your home.